-The draft Rule does not amend any Rules that are currently classified as civil penalty provisions under the National Electricity (South Australia) Law or Regulations.
+The Rule as made does not amend any Rules that are currently classified as civil penalty provisions under the National Electricity (South Australia) Law or Regulations.

-The Commission does not propose to recommend to the MCE that any of the amendments in the Draft Rule be classified as civil penalty provisions.
+The Commission does not propose to recommend to the MCE that any of the amendments in the Rule as made be classified as civil penalty provisions.